koverholt/koverholt.com/content/_index.md

 title: "Kristopher Overholt"
 ---

-I am the Director of Sales Engineering at [Coiled](https://coiled.io) and I work with distributed Python, scalable data science workflows, and enterprise architecture.
+I am a Developer Advocate at Google and I work with machine learning and scalable data science in Google Cloud.
 I'm also a proud Texan and fan of Python and DevOps.

 [Resume](Overholt-Resume.pdf)